 Suffering from Foot or Ankle Pain?
 See Why You Should Choose a Foot & Ankle Orthopedic Surgeon for the best possible care.

 Whether you’re injured at work, home, or at an athletic event, or just have been experiencing increasing discomfort, foot pain or ankle pain can hinder your mobility — and life.
-At MD West ONE, our foot surgeons and ankle surgeons are highly experienced at getting you back on your feet.
+At MD West ONE in Omaha, our foot and ankle specialists are highly experienced at getting you back on your feet.

 When you come to MD West ONE, you will see a foot and ankle specialist who is ready to undertake even the most complex problems.
-Unlike a generalist, podiatrist, or other foot and ankle care providers, our orthopedic foot and ankle specialists intensely focus on the foot and ankle – based on a framework of general orthopedic knowledge to provide the best understanding of how all the parts of the body work together to keep you moving.
+Unlike a generalist, podiatrist, or other foot and ankle care providers in Omaha, our foot and ankle specialists intensely focus on the foot and ankle – based on a framework of general orthopedic knowledge to provide the best understanding of how all the parts of the body work together to keep you moving.
 And for you, that means the pinnacle of foot and ankle care.
+Whether or not your condition requires orthopedic surgery, our Omaha team is here to improve your mobility and ease your pain.

 Meet our Foot & Ankle Orthopedic Specialists